Showing posts with label living as a disciple of Jesus. Show all posts

 Chand Barak's story is relevant to our question because he is a remarkable witness to the Good News by his attitude and behaviour as well as by what he likes to tell.
 In the early years of our acquaintance, I simply assumed that he was a remarkable and unique individual, but that his story could not be imitated and therefore was not all that relevant for the issue at hand.

 You will find at this link a record and summary of his case as a persecuted Christian in Pakistan in the early 1990's, dated from mid-1994.
+You will find the pertinent text in section "3.
+Cases of abuse of the blasphemy law".
+He was a small merchant with a stall in a public market when another merchant saw him as a competitor and threatened him to remove his stall.
+When Chand didn't, the other accused him of blasphemy in order to make use of the law against him.
 However, this account does not tell how Chand's story unfolded, but which he has related on a number of occasions.
 As indicated in the record, the judge wanted to release him, but under the threats from his persecutors, the judge was loath to release him and suffer along with him the wrath of the mob.

 The judge informed him that he would be released late at night or early in the morning, but that he would need help to be taken to a safe refuge.
 Help was found and in time Chand found refuge in the house of some missionaries who arranged for his safe departure from the country and travel to Canada as a refugee.
 In time, he was able to obtain similar help for his wife and six children, and they all found refuge here among us.
 He was generously helped by his local Pastor, Fr.
 Paul Pomkoski of St. Brendan Parish in the Rosemont district of Montreal, and finally able to obtain gainful employment.
 His wife and children, as they were able and desired, were also able to find work and are doing well.